 The patients who have the most remarkable success are the ones who understand that a successful outcome is operator-dependent and they use their new “tool” correctly.
 Neither laparoscopic sleeve gastroplasty nor endoscopic sleeve gastroplasty is a quick fix.
 Both require complete lifestyle changes and will take steadfast dedication and determination.

-If you are ready to make the commitment to yourself and your health, we are here to support you all the way, before and after the procedure.
+If you are ready to commit yourself and your health, we are here to support you all the way, before and after the procedure.
 To learn more about weight loss and the solution that is best for you, contact IBI Healthcare Institute for a personal consultation.